 Mount Albert volcano is located in the suburb with the same name.
 It was a fortified Maori settlement back in the days, and even now some of the man-made terraces are recognizable on the slopes of the volcano.

-There is a viewing platform at the top of the summit with the views to the surrounding suburbs and Auckland city skyline (quite afar, though.
-For better views go to Mt Eden).
+There is a viewing platform at the top of the summit with the views to the surrounding suburbs and Auckland city skyline (quite afar, though; for better city views – go to Mt Eden).

 Mount Hobson (Ōhinerau)